Census Dots

 Native American/Other

-Pulaski County is the 14th most populous county of the 120 counties in Kentucky.
+Pulaski County is ranked the 14th most populous county in Kentucky, out of 120 counties.
+Pulaski County was ranked the 14th most populous county in the 2020 Census.

 Pulaski County's White Population